Get Answers to all your Questions

 Answers (1)

-The refraction take place in the atmosphere because of the gradually changing refractive index of the different layers of atmosphere.
-The layers at the top is optically rare, while the layers at the bottom is optically denser.
+The refraction takes place in the atmosphere because of the gradually changing refractive index of the different layers of the atmosphere.
+The layers at the top are optically rare, while the layers at the bottom are optically denser.

 As discussed above, the light of stars undergoes refraction continuously on entering the earth's atmosphere, before it reaches the earth.